epiverse-trace/epiverse-trace.github.io/.github/CONTRIBUTING.md

 it is often a good idea to split it into several smaller posts linking back to one another.
 This often gets more views.

-The aforementioned `future post` issue can help you to define the exact post of your post.
+The aforementioned `future post` issue can help you to define the exact scope of your post.

 #### Posts as one part of the ecosystem